 Can I complete my online class at my own pace?
 To a degree.
 Courses start and end at the same time as regular courses.
 It is a better online experience if the students in a course work through the material at a similar pace.
 Some courses require you to complete modules and assignments by a certain date.
 Other courses are more flexible, depending on the instructor's requirements.
 You should check the syllabus of the course you are considering to determine the course assignments and requirements and work with each instructor to determine assignment deadlines.

 Is the quality of IVCCD online courses the same as on-campus courses?
 Yes!
 Online courses are taught by the same course instructors who teach on campus and are comfortable with online course delivery.
 You will have access to email and threaded discussions so that all of your questions will be answered, and discussions will flow freely at a time convenient for you.

 Is tutoring available for online courses?
 Yes, for certain classes there are currently two options for formal tutoring:

 1) If you have the ability to be on-campus, you can stop by your campus academic support center.
-For ECC, this is the Academic Center for Excellence (ACE); at MCC, the Student Success Center (SSC).
+For ECC, this is The Hub; at MCC, the Student Success Center (SSC).
 For students at the IV Grinnell location, be sure to speak to a Student Success Specialist to see what resources are available.

 2) Since 2010, Iowa Valley has utilized an online tutoring website called Smarthinking.
-For more information on the available subjects and how to access Smarthinking, please contact the ACE (at ECC) or SSC (for MCC and IV Grinnell students).
+For more information on the available subjects and how to access Smarthinking, please contact The Hub (at ECC) or SSC (for MCC and IV Grinnell students).

 How many online courses can I take in a semester?
 IVCCD allows students to enroll in the same number of online classes as they would be allowed to enroll in if they were an on-campus student, although we would normally advise that two courses per semester via online delivery is sufficient for most people in normal situation.